ceph/ceph/doc/cephadm/osd.rst

 Size specs:
 ___________

-Size specification of format can be of form:
+Size specifications can be of the following forms:

 * LOW:HIGH
 * :HIGH